cookie2/Final_Project_Programming/readme.md

 		visualisation = pyLDAvis.gensim.prepare(lda_model, corpus, id2word)
 		visualisation

-# 9.You still need to realize it just an simple code, Natural Language Processing is more complex than you thought.
+# 9. You still need to realize it just an simple code, Natural Language Processing is more complex than you thought.
 If you are instersing in.
 Ask Professor or give up.

-# 10.I do not have any quotes, give up.
+# 10. I do not have any quotes, give up.